tcd2738/IGME-235/235-project-1-content.md

 IV.
 Future Improvements <br>
 I could probably work on implementing accessibility features early on instead of later.
 I could probably also work on how responsive my sites are.
+I had trouble with getting my unordered list to look like my normal paragraph elements specifically.